archavka/List.am/Use Cases/Place a product.md

   Step 9.
 The user accepts the rules by clicking corresponding button.

   Step 10.
 The system requests to select a category of the product from given options.
-1 st(category) step out of 4 shows up in GUI.
+Shows up 'Category', highlighted as a first step for out of 4 (1.
+Category  2.
+Compose  3. preview  4.
+Publish) in GUI.

    * Category
       * Subcategory